 Each brokerage firm has a duty to supervise and monitor its employees.

-The brokerage firm should have systems and policies in place that help
+The brokerage firm should have systems and policies in place that help to monitor:

 - How accounts are opened